-The NASEMSO Spring Meeting's purpose is to address emergency medical services and homeland security legislative and regulatory issues; the EMS work force; NASEMSO project updates (model rules for ambulance vehicle design, model interstate compact for personnel licensure, model EMS clinical guidelines, air medical task force, intelligent transportation and traffic incident management developments, and model trauma plan); the National EMS Education Standards project; and more.
-Programs are conducted in a variety of formats to maximize information exchange and dialogue with state EMS officials on current EMS issues.
+The purpose of the NASEMSO Annual Meeting is to address emergency medical services, medical transportation, and homeland security legislative and regulatory issues; the EMS work force; and NASEMSO project updates, including model rules for ambulance vehicle design, model interstate compact for personnel licensure, model EMS clinical guidelines, air medical model rules, intelligent transportation and traffic incident management developments, model trauma plan, fatigue in EMS, EMS scope of practice, and more.

 EMS Leadership Skills Workshop